 Since the separation from you when the baby is born can set the tone for the sibling's arrival, you might want to create a book that focuses just on the pregnancy and separation.
 To make it easier for you to create your own personalized book, here is a template for you to use to get started.
 Just click the link below to download this template as a Word document.
 Then, personalize the the story, words and the picture choices as much as you would like to fit your needs.

-Later, once you are sleeping through the night again, you might want to make another book about the sibling relationship: Brothers Are Forever.
+Later, once you are sleeping through the night again, you might want to make another book about the sibling relationship: Siblings Are Forever.

 Do you have more questions about raising brothers and sisters who love and support each other?
 Get your hands on Dr. Laura's new book: Peaceful Parent, Happy Siblings: How to Stop the Fighting and Raise Friends for Life.